hck/filter_factory/README.md

       # ...
     end

+Alternate way to create your filter:

+    @filter = FilterFactory.create do
+        # type filter type as method and field name as an argument
+        eq :author
+        gte :views

+        # supply options after field name
+        gte :created_at, alias: :created_at_gte
+        lte :created_at, alias: :created_at_lte
+    end

 Render form as you want in your view (use aliases instead of field names if specified):

     <%= form_for @filter, as: :filter do |f| %>